-\item The variance term and its empirical version do not depend on the bias term (see Theorem \ref{thr risk bound fix contrast}, Definition~\eqref{def adaptive lambda}, and Remark \ref{remark th 1}) and, more generally, not on the specific model.
-The procedure presented in this paper may thus be interesting for other models.
-In \citep{Lambert_Zwald11}, for example, it is shown that the shape of the tuning parameter for the Huber loss together with an $ \ell_1 $ penalization is similar to the variance term \eqref{result normality huber}.
-This suggests an application of the procedure presented in this paper to high dimensional settings.
+\item The variance term and its empirical version do not depend on the bias term (see Theorem~\ref{thr risk bound fix contrast}, Definition \eqref{def adaptive lambda} and Remark~\ref{remark th 1}) and, more generally, not on the specific model.
+The procedure presented in this paper may thus be interesting for other models, such as high dimensional settings (cf.\ \cite{Lambert_Zwald11}), for example.

-\item The quantity $ 15\sqrt2(B+\penni) $ in the threshold term in \eqref{def adaptive index} contains the factor $\ln(n)$ and known but large constants (cf. definition of $ \penni $ and Section \ref{section entropy calc}) and can thus be large.
-For applications, it should usually be chosen considerably smaller (see \citep{Lepski_Mammen_Spokoiny97}) and can probably be tuned with the {\it propagation} method \cite{Spokoiny_Vial09}, for example.
-The quantity in the threshold term, and thus in particular the factor $\ln(n)$, also appears in the rate.
-It is shown in \citep{Klutchnikoff05} that the optimal factor is, in some sense, $ (b-\beta)\ln(n) $.
-Similar remarks apply the anisotropic rate in Corollary~\ref{coro aniso} (see \citep{Klutchnikoff05}).
-Optimal rates are only known for the white noise model (see \citep{Lepski90,Brow_Low96,Klutchnikoff05}), but we expect that the rates found in this paper are nearly S-minimax optimal in more general settings (for example, for all models where the Fisher information exists).
+\item The quantity $ 15\sqrt2(B+\penni) $ in the threshold term in \eqref{def adaptive index} contains the factor $\ln(n)$ and known but large constants.
+For applications, it should usually be chosen considerably smaller (see \cite {Lepski_Mammen_Spokoiny97}) and can probably be tuned with the \textit {propagation} method \cite{Spokoiny_Vial09}, for example.